Operational Theories in Phase Space: Toy Model for the Harmonic Oscillator

 \emph{Introduction.}--- Various ideas have been proposed to generalize quantum theory.
 For example, quaternionic \cite{Adler-quaternionicQT} and non-hermitian \cite{Bagarello-nonHermitian, BenderBrodyMuller-nonHermitian} reformulations of quantum theory were investigated, as well as a more general, operational, approaches to physical theories.
-While the former are closely enough related to quantum theory to allow for experimental tests \cite{ProcopioRozemaWongZiHamelOBrienZhangDakic-quaternionic}, the operational approach does not provide enough connection to physical concepts to propose an experiment which would rise the expectation of a violation of the predictions of quantum theory.
+While the former are closely enough related to quantum theory to allow for experimental tests \cite{ProcopioRozemaWongZiHamelOBrienZhangDakic-quaternionic}, the operational approaches studied to date are bound to black-box-like, device-independent and finite-dimensional proto-theories, which do not describe actual physical systems, but rather information-theoretic effects, like, for example, bounds on violations of Bell inequalities \cite{PohJoshiSiddarthCereCabelloKurtseifer-photonExperiments,MazurekPuseyReschSpekkens-experimentalTomography,WeilenmannColbeck-selfTesting}.
 The operational approaches we have in mind here, are built on the assumption that convexity represents mixtures of states and are collected under the term general probabilistic theories \cite{Mueller-GPTreview}.
 Within this framework, for example, thermodynamics \cite{ChiribellaScandolo-thermodynamics, KrummBarnumBarrettMuller-thermodynamics}, different notions of entropy \cite{KimuraIshiguroFukui-entropy, BarnumBarrettClarkOrloffLeiferSpekkensStepanikWilceWilke-entropy}, dynamics \cite{GrossMullerColbeckDahlsten-dynamics, BranfordDahlstenGarner-hamiltonDynamics}, and recently even the operational consequences of gravitational effects \cite{GalleyGiacominiSelby-gravity} were investigated.
-But the aforementioned research within the framework is bound to black-box-like and finite-dimensional proto-theories, which do not describe actual physical systems, but rather information-theoretic effects, like, for example, bounds on violations of Bell inequalities \cite{PohJoshiSiddarthCereCabelloKurtseifer-photonExperiments,MazurekPuseyReschSpekkens-experimentalTomography,WeilenmannColbeck-selfTesting}.